CliffRobinson/arcane-encyclopedia/README.md

 ![format selector](/server/public/images/format.png)

 Click on your preferred format (at the moment I have those formats supported by the MTG:Arena computer game), and click 'Get Cards' to load the cards into the app.
 The cards are obtained from the API at https://scryfall.com, and its servers provide the cards in batches of 175 at a time, so they won't all load straight away.
-The app takes all cars available in an entire format and then all processing is done client-side, so once the cards have loaded up, everything else loads pretty quickly.
+The app takes all cards available in an entire format and then all processing is done client-side, so once the cards have loaded up, everything else loads pretty quickly.
 As soon as any cards are loaded, the screen will display how many it has.

 If you select a new format and click 'Get Cards', the existing cards will be cleared before loading the new ones.
 You can clear all cards by clicking 'Clear Cards'.